ridhibhatia17/MySql_2026/README.md

 - How to install and configure MySQL on Windows
 - Essential database terms like schema, query, index, and result set
 - MySQL data types for numbers and text, with examples
+- How to create, list, select, check, and drop databases safely

 ## Suggested Study Flow

 1. Read one file at a time.
 2. Run every SQL example in MySQL Workbench or MySQL Shell.
-3. Keep your own practice file with sample tables and queries.
+3. Keep your own practice file with sample databases, tables, and queries.
-4. Revisit the data types section before designing tables.
+4. Revisit the data types and database commands sections before creating real schemas.

 ## Prerequisites